 16. Don’t ignore posted warning signs or weather alerts.

 While Hawaii may seem an idyllic place, the ocean and weather can be volatile and unforgiving.
-Always pay attention to posted warning signs like high surf, strong currents, and dangerous shore break, and be wary of weather alerts like flash flooding.
+Always pay attention to posted warning signs like high surf, strong currents, jellyfish present, and dangerous shore break, and be wary of weather alerts like flash flooding.

 17. Don’t wear shoes in someone else’s home.